Alexander MacDonnell, 3rd Earl of Antrim: Irish Wars

 Colonel Alexander MacDonnell, as he now was, led the regiment throughout the Irish Confederate Wars until the Confederation surrendered to Cromwell in 1652.
 Unlike his brother Randal, Alexander respected and adhered to the peace between the Confederates and the Royalists negotiated by Ormond in 1648 and urged for a conciliatory approach.
 His lands were confiscated in 1652 in Cromwell's Act of Settlement and distributed among Cromwellian soldiers.
 In exchange he received 3,500 acres in Connacht.
 By 1656, he was living in England.

 Restoration

 At the Restoration in 1660, he was appointed custos rotulorum for Antrim.
 In 1668 Alexander MacDonnell was restored to his lands by Charles II.

 Marriages

 First marriage

 In 1665, about 50 years old, MacDonnell married his first wife, Elizabeth Annesley.
 She was the second daughter of Arthur Annesley, 1st Earl of Anglesey, a Protestant.
 The union was childless.
 She died on 4 September 1672.

 Second marriage and children

 After 1672 at the age of about 60, Antrim married, secondly, Helena Burke, daughter of Sir John Burke of Derrymaclaughna (Doire-mic-Lachtna), County Galway.

-Randal and Helena had two children (the birth order is unknown):
+Alexander and Helena had two children (the birth order is unknown):